Business model and strategy

 In all sectors, new project development will benefit from synergies between the Concessions, Energy and Construction businesses, in relation to their expertise as well as their regional presence.

-employees in Concessions business 2023
+employees in Concessions business 2024

 Energy: vigorous expansion in a high-growth sector

-Since the early 2000s, we have focused strategically on our energy activities.
+Since the early 2000s, we have focused strategically on our energy services activities.
 The period has thus been marked by very strong organic and external growth for VINCI Energies, whose expertise in energy infrastructure and information technology has proven to be fully aligned with fundamental market trends.
-Today, it has 2,000 business units in more than 60 countries developing tailored multi-technical solutions applied to energy, transport and communications infrastructure, buildings and industrial sites.
+Today, it has 2,100 business units in more than 60 countries developing tailored multi-technical solutions applied to energy, transport and communications infrastructure, buildings and industrial sites.

 Collaborateur sur une digitalisation des opérations de maintenance